JayanthiML/YouTube-Data-Harvesting-and-Warehousing/README.md

 # YouTube Data Harvesting and Warehousing

 ##  Project Overview
-YouTube Data Harvesting and Warehousing is an end-to-end data pipeline project that collects data from the YouTube Data API, stores it in MongoDB, and then structures it in a SQL database for analysis.
-It also provides an interactive interface using Streamlit to explore and query the data.
+This project demonstrates an end-to-end data pipeline that extracts YouTube data using APIs, stores raw data in MongoDB, migrates it to a SQL warehouse, and enables interactive analysis through a Streamlit application.

-The goal of this project is to demonstrate the ability to build a complete data ingestion and analytics system — from API extraction to visual exploration.

 ---